 Evaluate whether you might need to make other minor tweaks to your recipe because of the powdered coffee creamer.
 For example, if a recipe that normally calls for dry milk suggests that you “may” wish to add a pinch of sugar or vanilla extract to sweeten the dry milk, you may not have to make such an addition if you’re using a sweetened powdered coffee creamer – especially one that is vanilla-flavored.
 If the coffee creamer you're using seems very sweet, feel free to reduce some of the sugar or other sweeteners used in the recipe.
 Adjust the recipe to taste.

 Experiment with different flavors of powdered coffee creamer to enhance your recipes or to add a trace of flavor.
 For example, you can find powdered creamers in caramel and hazelnut, two flavors that could improve a cinnamon bread or muffin recipe that normally calls for dry milk.

-If you're a calorie counter, you may be surprised to learn there are fewer calories in powdered coffee creamer than in dry milk.
+- If you're a calorie counter, you may be surprised to learn there are fewer calories in powdered coffee creamer.
 There are about 140 calories in one ounce of whole dry milk and 103 calories in one ounce of nonfat dry milk.
 By contrast, there are between 20 and 70 calories in one ounce of powdered coffee creamer, depending on whether it is flavored, unflavored or sugar- or fat-free.